nicktarallo/SciMark2-plus/README.md

 # SciMark2-plus
 This is an improved version of the SciMark 2.0 benchmark, originally developed by [Roldan Pozo](https://math.nist.gov/~RPozo/) and [Bruce Miller](https://math.nist.gov/~BMiller/).
 This is based on source code downloaded from the [official webpage](https://math.nist.gov/scimark2/download_c.html) on 2020-02-03.

-Below is the original benchmark description, taken from the [official webpage](https://math.nist.gov/scimark2/download_c.html).
+Below is a modified version of the original benchmark description, taken from the [official webpage](https://math.nist.gov/scimark2/download_c.html).

 ---